Business Licences

 Application

 A home-based childcare facility may provide care to eight or fewer children within a principal dwelling.
+The childcare facility must be licenced by the local Health Authority and comply with the zoning bylaw, BC Building Code, and Fire and Safety regulations.

 • Site Plan including the following information: